sjspielman/UTbiocomputing2015/Lessons/python5_testing.md

 If you're working with integers or floats or are getting a TypeError from python, you can use the type() function to check that the variable is in the format you expect.
 If you're having trouble indexing certain values, copy a subset into the python console and check your syntax.

 #####3.
-Python's assert function allows you to test a comparison and exits the script if not true.
+Python's assert clause allows you to test a comparison and exits the script if not true.
 You can have it print an error message upon exiting.

 ```python
 assert a == b, "Error: comparison %s == %s is false" %(value1,value2)